nestorjgc/nestorjgc/README.md

 A fullstack JavaScript application where users can see my work & portfolio.

 **Cruiser-Tech** | [Live Site](https://cruisertech-dev.web.app/) | [Source Code](https://cruisertech-dev.web.app/)<br>
-Best destinations of ski/snowboard resorts in the world.
+• In charge of developing and maintain company’s website.
 Hosted with Firebase.

 ## Contact Me